bobbayj/green-bucket/README.md

     - Read from SQL database and graph candlestick chart - DONE

 2. Create and store a portfolio of stocks
+    - Commsec transaction CSVs
-    - Ingest transaction data to create view of portfolio at any point in time
+        - Convert CSV to portfolio summary from beginning of time - WIP
-    - Auto-retrieve from Commsec
+    - Auto-retrieve transactions csv from Commsec
+        - It may be better to just have the user automatically fill in the transactions?

 3. Update portfolio performance automatically
     - Create GUI - DONE (basic - create proper Vue.js front-end?)